MA Documentary Photography

 English language requirements

-However, if you have previously studied through the medium of English, IELTS might not be required, but please visit the country specific page on our international website for exact details.
+If you have previously studied through the medium of English, IELTS might not be required, please visit our country specific page for further details.
+If your country is not featured, please contact us.

-Full-time fees are per year.
+*Full-time fees are per year.
 Part-time fees are per 20 credits.
-Once enrolled, the fee will remain at the same rate throughout the duration of your study on this course.
+Once enrolled, the fee is anticipated to remain at the same rate throughout the duration of your study on this course except as described below.

 Additional Costs